ORGANIZING CREATIVITY

 This website uses cookies and user analytics.
 See the imprint for more information.
 If you don't like it, don't browse here.

 Comments are disabled, got bored deleting the ubiquitous spam (even with Akismet Anti-Spam).
-If you see something you like, or even better, something you don't like and you got the mental capacity for constructive feedback, send me a message.
+If you see something you like, or even better, something you don't like but you do constructive discussions, send me a message.

 Welcome :-)

-Besides Blog Postings about multiple topics, the second edition of “Organizing Creativity” is freely available as PDF here.
+Besides Blog Postings about multiple topics, the draft version of the third edition of “Organizing Creativity” is freely available as PDF here (direct PDF link).

 Best regards